aerogear/graphback/docs/gettingstarted.md

 sidebar_label: What is Graphback
 ---

-Graphback is an package andCLI tool that can help you bootstrap a GraphQL server and client for you including GraphQL schema, resolvers and generating database structure.
+Graphback is a package and CLI tool that can help you bootstrap a GraphQL server and client for you including GraphQL schema, resolvers and generating database structure.
 Graphback addresses the difficulty in configuring a GraphQL server from scratch by giving developers:

 - Generated GraphQL Schema containing Queries and Mutations for general data access
 - Underlying resolvers to fetch data in performant way